bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     wsl --install -d Ubuntu
     ```

-    It will ask you to create an user account and set a password.
+    It will ask you to create a user account and set a password.
 The installation process is fast and straightforward.

-3. Once Ubuntu in WSL is installed, you can use it similar to a regular Ubuntu distribution.
+3. Once Ubuntu in WSL is installed, you can use it similarly to a regular Ubuntu distribution.
 To run Ubuntu, open it from the Terminal application option.
 If this is your first time using Linux, you can familiarize yourself with [some commands and operations from here](https://ubuntu.com/tutorials/command-line-for-beginners).

 4. Now update the Ubuntu distribution and install two packages for WSL virtual display settings.